Posted: Tue 25th Jul 2023

-You have a game-changing idea.
+You have a game-changing business idea.
 A product that's going to make a difference to people's lives.
 The next stage is to start talking to people about it.
 Do they love the idea?
 Do they want to buy it?

 Here are a number of useful questions for these conversations: